aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 ### Infrastructure centric configuration files

-Those file define the infrastructure to deploy on the cluster, potentially using content from the data files.
+Those files define the infrastructure to deploy on the cluster, potentially using content from the data files.

 ```yaml
 apiVersion: v1